Nissan X-Trail: First generation (T30; 2000)

 The T30 series X-Trail was unveiled at the September 2000 Paris Motor Show.
 It uses the Nissan MS/M&S/FF-S platform, shared with the Almera and the Primera.
-It entered production in October, and sales in Japan commenced in November 2000.
+It entered production in October 2000, and sales in Japan commenced in November.

 In the United Kingdom and Australia, the X-Trail was launched in October 2001.
 In June 2003, Nissan gave the car an interior and exterior facelift, while also upgrading the 2.2-litre turbo-diesels with a variable turbocharger (2.2 DCi rather than the earlier 2.2 Di), producing 136 PS instead of the original 114 PS.
 The external differences were slight, although the grille and the bumpers were redesigned and the Nissan logo was updated to the latest design.

 The X-Trail's All-Mode 4x4 transmission transfer case enables the driver to select between 2WD, 4WD or 4WD Lock through an electronic switch on the dashboard.
 Nissan offered a hydrogen fuel cell model named the X-Trail FCV on lease to businesses.
 It was unveiled at the 60th Frankfurt Motor Show in September 2003, followed by the 37th Tokyo Motor Show in the following month.

-While not marketed in the U.S., the X-Trail was sold in Canada for the model years of 2005 and 2006 until the 2007 calendar, and in Mexico since 2003.
+While not marketed in the U.S., the X-Trail was sold in Canada for model years 2005 and 2006, and in Mexico since 2003.

 Markets

 Japan

 In Japan, the X-Trail was equipped with the QR20DE petrol engine, which produces 140 PS, and the SR20VET petrol turbocharged engine, which produces 280 PS.

 In February 2001, Nissan launched a special edition AWD X-Trail equipped with the SR20VET petrol turbocharged engine.
 Named the X-Trail GT, it was offered only in Japan.
 This was the first SR20 Nissan ever produced which paired their famous high-flowing VE head (Variable Valve Lift - "VVL") with a turbo ("DET" internals also), in a transverse engine mounting configuration with AWD.
 It was only offered with a 4-speed automatic transmission and four-wheel-drive, model code is PNT30.
 The X-Trail GT has restyled grille and larger front bumper design, which was later used on the international market X-Trail.

-On October 1, 2001, the St and Xt grades were added, followed by Stt and Xtt grades in October 2002.
+On 1 October 2001, the St and Xt grades were added, followed by Stt and Xtt grades in October 2002.

-The facelifted X-Trail was released in Japan on June 9, 2003.
+The facelifted X-Trail was released in Japan on 9 June 2003.